 Former Banker Wins Big on 'Shark Tank'

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »The judges on the venture capital-inspired reality TV show "Shark Tank" had their say on the Daily Dose.
+Opinions expressed by Entrepreneur contributors are their own.The judges on the venture capital-inspired reality TV show "Shark Tank" had their say on the Daily Dose.
 Now what about the entrepreneurs?

 Kwame Kuadey is CEO and founder of GiftCardRescue.com, an online marketplace where people can buy and trade unused gift cards.
 We asked him how he escaped the tank in episode four with a cool $200,000 from Kevin O'Leary and Robert Herjavec, in exchange for a combined 50 percent stake in his company.
 His original request: $150,000 for a 30 percent stake.